ruthmoog/makers_notes-app-js/README.md

 # Notes app

-This is going to be a front-end simple page web app built only with JavaScript.
+This project is going to be a front-end simple page web app built only with JavaScript.
+The test _framework_ is written in JS, and app functionality had been built with TDD.

+### Approach

+The app is built around three given user stories and a series of challenges.
+Code has been written through pair programming.

 ## User Stories